JanuaryLabs/serverize/apps/www/src/pages/guides/nodejs.md

 ## Automating Deployments with CI/CD

-You can automate the deployment of your application to Serverize by using Continuous Integration and Continuous Deployment (CI/CD) tools like GitHub Actions.
-This setup ensures that your application is deployed whenever new code is pushed to the main branch.
+You can automate the deployment of your application to Serverize through tools like GitHub Actions whenever new code is pushed to the remote repository.

 For detailed instructions on configuring CI/CD with Serverize and GitHub Actions, refer to our [CI/CD guide](./ci-cd).